jeffreysbrother/thermospas-email-template/README.md

 5. CSS fix for superscript HTML entities (&reg;) -- line-height distortion is anticipated, eliminated
 6. Absolute paths to hosted images (social icons, etc)
 7. Thoroughly-tested on desktop (Gmail and Thunderbird in Chrome, Edge, FireFox, Internet Explorer 11) and mobile (Gmail app, iOS Mail app)
+8. Includes an HTML snippet that fixes Gmail's attempt to automatically resize fonts.
+A discussion of this can be found [here](http://freshinbox.com/blog/gmail-on-ios-increases-font-size-on-some-emails/).
+The code is included just before the closing body tag.

 ##DIFFERENCES BETWEEN BUILD AND PSD:##